 Student housing.
 Since learning how to live with others is an important part of the Christian life, single, full-time students under age 23 are required to reside in University provided housing, unless living with parents or other approved relatives.
 A Residence Hall Director, who lives in the building, supervises the residence hall.
-A student resident assistant resides on each hall of the building.
+A student Resident Assistant resides on each hall of the building.

-Each residence hall room is equipped with built-in beds, closets, bookshelves, desks, mirrors, individual heat and air conditioning controls, and a sink.
+Each residence hall room is equipped with twin beds, dressers, closets, bookshelves, desks, mirrors, individual heat and air conditioning controls, and a sink.
 A telephone can be provided, with voice mail for each resident; wireless internet access is also provided.
-Students in full agreement with the policies and spirit of

-Mid-Atlantic Christian University may be permitted to reside in the University residence halls while enrolled at the local community college or state university, with permission of the vice president for student life.
+Students in full agreement with the policies and spirit of Mid-Atlantic Christian University may be permitted to reside in the University residence halls while enrolled at the local community college or state university, with permission of the Vice President for Student Services.

-Eighteen on-campus apartments (from one to three bedrooms) are available to adult learners; those interested in renting these should contact the VPSL.
+Eighteen on-campus apartments (from one to three bedrooms) are available; those interested in renting these should contact the VPSS.